enzymejs/enzyme/docs/common-issues.md

 ### Testing third party libraries

-Some third party libraries are difficult or impossible to test.
-Enzyme's scope is severly limited to what React exposes and provides for us.
-Things like "portals" are not currently testable with Enzyme directly for that reason.
+Some third party libraries are difficult or impossible to test. enzyme's scope is severly limited to what React exposes and provides for us.
+Things like "portals" are not currently testable with enzyme directly for that reason.

 An example:

-If you are testing a library that creates a Modal, and it manually appends it to a different part of the DOM, React has lost track of this component, and therefore Enzyme has also lost track of it.
+If you are testing a library that creates a Modal, and it manually appends it to a different part of the DOM, React has lost track of this component, and therefore enzyme has also lost track of it.

 Even more so, if this library appends dom elements into react components, react still does not know about it.
 A library like d3 which appends DOM elements would be an example here.